escalopa/script-installer/README.md

 # script-installer

-shell installer is a set of shell files that helps to install services on linux automatically
+shell installer is a set of shell files that helps to install services on linux automatically.

 **Requirement commands for installation `git` `curl`**